|Birth: ||Aug. 25, 1912|

 |Death: ||Aug.
 23, 1996|

-Son of John & Frances Benya who were Slovakian immigrants to the US.
+Stephen Benya was born Aug 25, 1912 in New York.
+He was the first child of four of John & Frances Benya.
+His parents were Slovakian immigrants to the US.
 Steve grew up on the family farm called "Happy Landings Farm" in Brookfield, Conneticut with his sisters; Helen (Gereg), Frances, and Ruth (Hampton).

 He wasn't cut out for the farm life like his parents.
 He set his sights and goals as high as he could way beyond that.
-Not that farming is bad or benieth him.
-He would never forget or discredit what he had learned from his folks or life there.
-He would use all those skills and use them to the best of his ability and he did and then-some!
-Open-ness, kindness and desire were key traits he inhearited from his parents.
-Personality!
-He used it in everything he did as we all do.
-I'm sure his folks; John and Frances also must of incouraged him every step of the way.
+Not that farming is bad or below him.
+He would never forget or discredit what he had learned from his parents, or his life there on the farm.
+He would use all those skills, and use them to the best of his ability, and then-some most likely!
+Openness, kindness, desire, and brains were his key traits inherited from his parents.
+He used his unique perceptive personality, wit, and charm in everything he did.
+I'm sure his parents must have encouraged him every step of the way.
 He was like a rocket that could only progress upwards.

-He graduated from Parks Air College of Illinois in 1933 with an Aircraft & Engine Mechanic's licence and a privite pilots licence.
+He graduated from Parks Air College of Illinois in 1933 with an Aircraft & Engine Mechanic's license, and a private pilots license.

 After college he moved to North Beach, NY and joined Curtis-Wright Aeronautics at what is now La Guardia Airport.

-In 1934 he worked for Trans-World Airways to work on DC-2s and Ford Tri Motors in Kansas City and Newark.
+In 1934 he worked for Trans-World Airways to work on DC-2's, and Ford Trimotor in Kansas City and Newark.

-In 1937 he had a tremendous oppertunity and moved to California where he worked for Douglas Aircraft Company.
+In 1937 he had a tremendous opportunity and moved to California where he worked for Douglas Aircraft Company.
 He would end up staying there for the rest of his career!

-He worked on the flight line and helped produce some of the most important and inavative aircraft in the world!
+Steve worked on the flight line and helped produce some of the most important and innovative aircraft in the world!
 These included; DC-3, DC-4, DC-6, DC-7, B-18 and B-23.

-He then transfered to the Experimental Flight Test Dept where as a flight engineer.
-He monitered the aircrafts complete system operation from take off to landing.
+He then transferred to the Experimental Flight Test Dept where as a flight engineer.
+He monitored the aircraft's complete system operation from take off to landing.
 He did this on DC-4 through DC-10.
 He was also involved in training flight engineers.